faraway1nspace/HMMboost/README.md

-# HMMboost: machine-learning for capture-recapture
+# CJSboost: machine-learning for capture-recapture

-This repository contains a tutorial and code (R,C++) to accompany the publication ["EM and component-wise boosting for Hidden Markov Models: a machine-learning approach to capture-recapture", Robert W. Rankin (in review)](https://drive.google.com/open?id=0BxeoeRy1g2juWVl4Yk8yZ2J2V1E).
-Interested users should study the preprint article [here](https://drive.google.com/open?id=0BxeoeRy1g2juWVl4Yk8yZ2J2V1E).
+This repository contains a tutorial and code (R,C++) to accompany the pre-print publication ["EM and component-wise boosting for Hidden Markov Models: a machine-learning approach to capture-recapture", Robert W. Rankin (2016), bioRxiv pre-print, doi:10.1101/052266](http://www.biorxiv.org/content/early/2016/05/09/052266).
+Interested users should study the preprint article [here](http://www.biorxiv.org/content/early/2016/05/09/052266).
 If you wish to run the tutorial, see below for how to download the files and a summary of the kinds of analyses you can run.
 To dive straight into the tutorial, see the file `R_TUTORIAL_dipper.R`.

 ![foo_you](https://github.com/faraway1nspace/HMMboost/blob/master/img/ANIMATION_stabselect.gif)